Sematext Integrations Guide

 - Application Name

 - Next table column describes your Integration Plan and plans can be adjusted using App settings.
 For more information on infrastructure monitoring pricing or logging pricing check our website

 - App Status indicator icons show your apps status and either green checkmark is used to indicate that App is sending data to our service, indexed and ready for IT systems monitoring

-- App owner is defined in the last second column
+- Your role is defined in the last second column

 Sematext Agent Installation¶

 Sematext stores data received through the Elasticsearch API and also through a variety of Syslog protocols.
-In order for the Sematext Cloud to receive data from your systems you need to install the agent on them.
-Logging Apps require log shipper installation on your end, and information below explains the process.
+In order for the Sematext Cloud to receive data from your systems you need to install an agent on them.
+Logs Apps require log shipper installation on your end, and information below explains the process.

 Sematext exposes the Elasticsearch API which lets you: - send log events directly from your application, using any Elasticsearch library - send log events using a "log shipper" application such as Logstash, rsyslog, Apache Flume, Fluentd, or - anything that can output to Elasticsearch search for logs from your own application, or by configuring/adapting existing Elasticsearch UIs, such as Kibana - optionally define custom mappings for your log types, so you can tweak the way your logs are indexed